top of page

 My Interest

-As I entered college in 1986, the one thing I could tell you about the Kennedy assassination was that I had watched an episode of ‘In Search Of’ a number of years earlier in which Leonard Nimoy discussed how some witnesses claimed to have seen things which did not comport with the official story that Lee Harvey Oswald alone had killed the President.
+As I entered college in 1986, the one thing I could tell you about the Kennedy assassination was that I had once watched an episode of ‘In Search Of’ in which Leonard Nimoy discussed how some witnesses claimed to have seen things which did not comport with the official story that Lee Harvey Oswald alone had killed the President.
 As a roughly 10-year-old kid, it sounded intriguing – alarming, even – but it was quickly forgotten and I went back to my baseball cards.

 Within weeks I had read through all the books they had on the subject.
-So, I went to other libraries.
-Because we were coming up on the 25th anniversary of the killing a spate of new books was hitting the book stores, so those were my next stops.
-Within a short number of months, I had read more books on the assassination than I had probably read, outside of school assignments, in my life to that point.
+Luckily for me, we were coming up on the 25th anniversary of the killing and a spate of new books was hitting store shelves, so those were my next stops.
+Within a short number of months, I had read more books on the assassination than I had probably read in total in my life to that point.
 In those days, I wasn’t very discriminating in what I chose to read on the subject.
 In addition to what were by then the standards – including Reasonable Doubt by Henry Hurt, Conspiracy by Anthony Summers, Whitewash by Harold Weisberg, etc. – I also consumed some of the more dubious works on the crime.
 I tore into books like Weberman and Canfield’s Coup d’Etat in America, which identified the infamous tramps arrested near Dealey Plaza as none other than Watergate conspirators Howard Hunt and Frank Sturgis (Hunt and Sturgis warrant close examination in connection with the event, but they certainly weren’t the tramps) and Robert Morrow’s Betrayal, in which the author claims to have been a CIA officer with knowledge of the assassination, and to have purchased the Mannlicher-Carcano rifle allegedly used in the crime.
 No matter how outlandish the book was, I had to read it.

-In covering the anniversary in 1988, the media’s attention flew from one angle to the next – the mafia, the Cubans, the CIA and so forth – but they never abandoned their core belief in the official story.
+In covering the anniversary in 1988, the media’s attention flew from one angle to the next – the mafia, the Cubans, the CIA and so forth – but they never abandoned their essential boosterism of the official story.

 Media Misconduct